76ers rally to win 133-130, snap Bucks' 16-game streak

 TIP-INS

-Bucks: Wesley Matthews missed a fifth straight game with a strained right calf. … Antetokounmpo went 16 of 18 on free-throw attempts.
-One of the misses was a 10-second violation on his first attempt.
-Antetokounmpo had gone 4 of 15 from the line the last time the Bucks faced the 76ers, a 110-102 loss on Nov.
-18. … The Bucks signed C Meyers Leonard to a second 10-day contract.
-Leonard has averaged 2.8 points, 2 rebounds and 6.8 minutes in four appearances.
+Bucks: The Bucks signed veteran guard Goran Dragic for the rest of the season. … Wesley Matthews missed a fifth straight game with a strained right calf. … Antetokounmpo went 16 of 18 on free-throw attempts.
+One of the misses was a 10-second violation on his first attempt. … The Bucks signed C Meyers Leonard to a second 10-day contract.

 UP NEXT